The perfect Minestrone recipe (VeGaN)

 Directions

 • Peel and finely chop the garlic and onion.
-Trim and roughly chop the carrots, celery, and then add the vegetables to a large bowl.
+Trim and roughly chop the carrots, and celery, and then add the vegetables to a large bowl.

 • Cut the ends off the leek, quarter it lengthways, wash it under running water, then cut into 1cm slices.
 Add to the bowl.